Alessandro Bausani: Academic career

-From 1956 to 1971 Bausani taught Persian language and literature and Indonesian language as well as Indonesian literature at the'Istituto Universitario Orientale in Naples.
-There he instituted teaching of Urdu language and Urdu literature' and Persian literature of India'.
-Later he taught Islamic studies at the Scuola Orientale of the Facoltà di Lettere e Filosofia of the Università di Roma "La Sapienza".
+From 1956 to 1971 Bausani taught Persian language and literature and Indonesian language as well as Indonesian literature at the Istituto Universitario Orientale in Naples.
+There he instituted teaching of the Urdu language and Urdu literature as well as Persian literature of India.
+He later taught Islamic studies at the Scuola Orientale of the Facoltà di Lettere e Filosofia of the Università di Roma "La Sapienza".

 Both universities, and the Venezia were leading centres of Oriental studies, and his work drew great interest from students, created a school which is still today highly activity in studying the field of mystical-religious experience in the Islamic world, as well as study of Sunni and Shi'ite Islam.
 His work included the translation into Italian of the poetry of Muhammad Iqbal (Parma, 1956), as well as that of Nizami, Omar Khayyam and Rumi.

 He also taught the History of Religion and was responsible for history and philosophy of the Middle East and Far East at the Istituto Universitario Orientale di Napoli and the Società Nazionale dell'Accademia dei Lincei.

 He served as the President of the Istituto per l'Oriente in Rome.